aymenqabel/Pfam-Classification/README.md

 In this project, we develop five different approaches: BLAST (alignment-based method), TFIDF, LSTM-based method, CNN-based method and a protein language model based method (ESM)

 To run the project and retrieve the results, please follow this [Colab Notebook](https://colab.research.google.com/drive/126pLNqShG515j9VmEMJohU6SVa2WEvZw?usp=sharing).

+You can find the results of the different methods in the results folder.

+An deeper explanation of the different approaches will be included in the presentation.